Panzerschrek/U-00DC-Sprache/source/docs/en/macros.rst

 Macros
 ======

-Ü has a mechanism for program syntax extention via user-defined constructions.
+Ü has a mechanism for program syntax extension via user-defined constructions.
 Such mechanism is implemented via macros.

 A programmer may define a macro that starts with some name.
-When encounting this name syntax analyzer of the compiler will apply described in the macro syntax rules, perform parsing and expand the result.
+When the syntax analyzer of the compiler sees this name it applies described in the macro syntax rules, performs parsing and expands the result.

-Simpliest example:
+Simplest example:

 .. code-block:: u_spr

    ?macro <?
 Double:expr ( ?e:expr ) ?>  ->  <? ?e * 2 ?>
    var i32 x= Double(10);

-In the example abouve a macro named ``Double`` is defined, which contains from an expression in ``()``.
+In the example above a macro named ``Double`` is defined, which consists of an expression in ``()``.
-This macro expands itno an expression multiplied by 2.
+This macro expands into an expression multiplied by 2.

 *******************
 *Macros definition*